Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 2. All Afflictive Emotions are Unsatisfactory

 Emotions are affects satisfying the needs of an ego without considering the other as such.
-Non-afflictive emotions satisfy a selfish need without causing harm, like eating wholesome food properly cultivated oneself to appease hunger.
-But afflictive root-emotions ("kleśa") like hate, greed, stupidity, attachment, arrogance & pride cause massive harm.
+Non-afflictive emotions satisfy a selfish need without causing harm, like eating wholesome food properly cultivated by oneself to appease hunger.
+But afflictive root-emotions ("kleśa") like hate, greed, stupidity, exaggerated attachment (craving), arrogance & pride cause massive harm.

 Feelings like joy, gratefulness, love, compassion etc. are affects always satisfying needs both ways, through harmony, symmetry and reciprocity.
 They are non-afflictive.
 But in the long run, they too are prone to change and so fundamentally unsatisfactory.
 They do not provide lasting, irreversible peace, the end of craving & hatred, of grasping and rejecting.
 And this is what the Buddha found : lasting, true peace.